 Having an in-kind gift acceptance policy can help donors to be clear on the type of donations that you’re able to take and use.
 This can help avoid situations in which you’re not able to make use of a donation because it’s not aligned with your cause, for example.

-How to Report In-Kind Donations
+How to Report These Donations and be Compliant

 Before you do this, you’ll have to come up with a “fair value” of the in-kind donation based on the market value.
 To make things easier, this can be done on the day of receipt.